Security Incident Communications Plan

 In the cases of incidents that are on-going and require constant communication the Security Engineer on Call

 will set up an incident response Slack channel.
 All security incident team members and extended POCs should be invited.
-If the nature of the incident allows, the Slack channel will be public to GitLab and a link to this channel will also be shared in #security-department
+If the nature of the incident allows, the Slack channel will be public to GitLab and a link to this channel will also be shared in #security-division

 Slack channel to increase visibility.